shax0r/relatedresearch/ReinforcementLearning/humanstudies/README.md

 Many data points are needed because it is difficult to determine which specific action from a sequence was responsible for a success or failure.
 When rewards are sparse, this can make reinforcement learning modeling even more difficult.

-### HEADER 4
+### The reward function framework

+The reward function framework used in the present study involves both an intrinsic (i.e., human SNS response) and extrinsic (task-specific -- i.e., good performance on the driving task) component.
+Specifically, a weighting parameter is used, lambda, which provides a trade-off between extrinsic motivation (the desire to complete the task) and intrinsic motivation (the desire to experience safety-related physiological responses).
+The goal of the framework is to complete the task while minimizing the SNS response.
+Low levels of lambda indicate risk-averse behavior (i.e., high intrinsic motivation), while mid-range lambda values lead to optimal behavior in learning and desire to accomplish the task.

+# Methods

+An autonomous driving scenario was used as the task in this study.
+Then a deep neural network, a convolutional neural network or CNN, was trained to predict SNS responses to be used in reinforcement learning.

+The SNS signal used was the well-validated photoplethysmographic (PPG) signal to capture the volumetric change in blood in the periphery of the skin.
+When someone ie fearful or anxious, their blood volume pulse waveform envelope, as measured by PPG, gets smaller.

+Four participants completed the study -- two females and two males -- in which they participated in a simulation, lasting about 20 minutes, in which they drove a vehicle around a maze to find an exit point.

 ### Results and Discussion

 This paper presents a new approach to learning in which the reward function is supplemented with a model directly learned from the human sympathetic nervous system.
 The model is incorporated into a reinforcement learning paradigm, and the results indicate that the model can improve both safety and efficiency of learning.
+Participants who had used the CNN for the intrinsic reward component performed etter than the heuristic, and the researchers believe that the trained CNN is much richer than distance-based measures.

-Such a function trained on physiological data can improve learning and reduce dangerous failures that could occur during training.
+The authors argue that such a function trained on physiological data can improve learning and reduce dangerous failures that could occur during training.